-The rules for type compatibility are discussed further in Section 3 Type Discovery and Type Matching.
+The rules for type compatibility are discussed further in Section Error!
+Reference source not found.
+Type Discovery and Type Matching Error!
+Reference source not found.

 Every member in a structure or union type is assigned a 'member id' (or ID).
 This ID is used (in the case of Extensible or Mutable extensibility) to determine type matching, and is potentially included in the encoded data to facilitate decoding.
 The @id annotation allows the user to control how ID's are assigned to type members.
 Without the annotation, member id is assigned as a one-up counter, starting at zero, proceeding from the largest value seen so far in processing the type.